-- (1) FOR the election of Dr. William Helmreich and Mr. William C. Green, as Class III directors, each to serve until the 2021 annual meeting of stockholders and until their respective successors are duly elected and qualify; - (2) FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2018; and - (3) In the discretion of the proxy holder on any other business that properly comes before the annual meeting or any adjournment or postponement thereof.
+(1) FOR the election of Dr. Archie R. Dykes, Mr. Joseph Martello and Mr. Edward Farrell, as Class I directors, each to serve until the 2022 annual meeting of stockholders and until their respective successors are duly elected and qualify, and the election of Mr. Elliot Schwartz, as a Class III director, to serve until the 2021 annual meeting of stockholders and until his respective successor is duly elected and qualifies;

+- (2) FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2019; and - (3) In the discretion of the proxy holder on any other business that properly comes before the annual meeting or any adjournment or postponement thereof.